 “I want to thank Associate Dean Matt Andrews for graciously stepping in as Interim Head for the Department of Chemistry as we prepared to transition the leadership this summer,” said Haggerty.

 “I am grateful to former Department Head Rich Carter for his five years of service to the department and the College of Science.
 Under his tenure, the department hired exceptional new faculty, grew the number of chemistry majors, graduated a record number of undergraduates and guided the College’s largest research program.”

 With a passion for undergraduate education, Lerner has taught inorganic and general chemistry courses for more than 25 years since joining Oregon State in 1990.
-He has also developed new some courses and curricular components in areas such as Energy and Transportation, Scientific Hypothesis, Distance Science Education and Integrated Labs.
-Lerner has spent time in industry, at the battery company PolyStor (1996-98) and at Intel (2001-02).
-He also consults for the battery industry.
+He has spent time in industry, at the battery company PolyStor (1996-98) and at Intel (2001-02) and continues to consults for the battery industry.

 Lerner has spent decades training generations of science students, also developing new courses and components in courses, such as Energy and Transportation, Scientific Hypotheses, and Integrated Labs among others.